Tafkas/fritzbox-munin/README.md

 # fritzbox-munin
 A collection of munin plugins to monitor your AVM FRITZ!Box router.
-The scripts have been developed using a FRITZ!Box 7362 SL running FRITZ!OS 06.30.
+The scripts have been developed using a FRITZ!Box 7362 SL running FRITZ!OS:131.06.36-32026 BETA.
+AVM has modified the web interface if the Fritz!Box in the current version that the old scripts do not work anymore.
+This branch also only works if the language of the Fritz!Box is set to German.

+If you are using FRITZ!OS 6.30 use the master branch.

 ## Introduction